-- 1) define the nature and extent of contamination in soil, surface water, groundwater and any other parts of the environment that may be affected; - 2) identify the source(s) of the contamination; - assess the impact of the contamination on public health and the environment; and - 4) provide information to support the development of a proposed remedy to address the contamination or the determination that cleanup is not necessary.
+- 1) define the nature and extent of contamination in soil, surface water, groundwater and any other parts of the environment that may be affected; - 2) identify the source(s) of the contamination; - 3) assess the impact of the contamination on public health and the environment; and - 4) provide information to support the development of a proposed remedy to address the contamination or the determination that cleanup is not necessary.

-The Applicant submits a draft "Remedial Investigation Work Plan" to NYSDEC for review and approval.
-NYSDEC makes the draft plan available to the public review during a 30-day public comment period.
+The Applicant submitted a draft "Remedial Investigation Work Plan" to NYSDEC for review and approval.
+NYSDEC made the draft plan available to the public review during a 30-day public comment period.
+The investigation will begin in March 2022.